How to Legally Decline a Tenant: Setting Tenant Criteria

 When screening tenants and deciding whether or not to reject a rental application you primarily want to determine whether or not the prospective tenant will pay rent on time and in full every month.

-A person who has held the same job for several years and does not have significant gaps in employment could demonstrate that they have a steady job and income.
-Not only is this a good sign that the tenant will likely pay rent on time, but there’s also a good chance they will renew their lease since they don’t have a history of changing jobs frequently (requiring multiple moves).
+A person who has held the same job for several years and does not have significant gaps in employment could show that they have a steady job and income an may be likelier to stay for longer.

 1. Adequate income